awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 ```
 aws rds delete-db-instance ^
     --db-instance-identifier mydbinstance ^
     --final-db-snapshot-identifier mydbinstancefinalsnapshot ^
     --delete-automated-backups
 ```

-**Example With retained automated backups and no final snapshot**
+**Example with retained automated backups and no final snapshot**
 For Linux, macOS, or Unix:

 ```